Skip to main content

 The acute (initial) phase of shingles pain may be followed by a lengthy period of post herpetic neuralgia (PHN), which is also more common in the elderly.

-Shingles can happen at any age, but it is more common as people get older.
+Shingles can happen at any age, but it is more common as people get older and in people who are severely immunosuppressed.
 The chances of getting shingles in your lifetime are about 1 in 4.

-It's estimated that around one in every 1,000 cases of shingles in adults over 70 results in death.
+Before the shingles vaccine was introduced, it's estimated that around one in every 1,000 cases of shingles in adults aged 70 and over resulted in death.
 However, due to the nature of the population and risk of co-morbidities, some deaths recorded as being related to shingles may not be directly caused by the disease.
-For more information, visit:
+For more information, visit Green Book chapter 28a about shingles (herpes zoster) on the UK Government website (external site)

 The introduction of the shingles vaccination programme in Wales